 We added some words to explain this.

-This means that the strongest segregation of the two species by substrate is observed in settlements where they occur in equal proportions.
+This means that the strongest segregation of the two species by substrate was observed in settlements where they occurred in equal proportions.
 (L 334-335)

-This means that the species were strongly segregated by substrates at sites with a high ME abundance, but not at sites with a high MT abundance (remember that PC1 and PC2 are proxies for MT and ME abundances respectively).
+This means that the species were strongly segregated by substrates at sites with a high ME abundance but not at sites with a high MT abundance (to remind, C1 and PC2 are proxies for MT and ME abundance, respectively).
 (L 340-342)

 Lines 383 and 390 – I feel these sections could be clearer if the authors started each section by restating the pattern.

-OK
+We have followed your advice.
+The sections now start as follows:

 Segregation of ME and MT by surf level (ME is more common in localities exposed to surf, while MT is more common in sheltered areas) may be due to the well-known differences in the mechanical properties of their shells and the ability to form dense aggregations.
 (L 395-398)